GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-84/index.md

-Want to stay up to date with our videos, then [subscribe](https://goo.gl/6FP1a5) to our [Chrome Developers YouTube channel](https://www.youtube.com/user/ChromeDevelopers/), and you’ll get an email notification whenever we launch a new video.
+Want to stay up to date with our videos, then [subscribe](https://goo.gl/6FP1a5) to our [Chrome Developers YouTube channel](https://www.youtube.com/user/ChromeDevelopers/), and you'll get an email notification whenever we launch a new video.

-I’m Pete LePage, and I **still need** a hair cut, but as soon as Chrome 85 is released, I’ll be right here to tell you -- what’s new in Chrome!
+I'm Pete LePage, and I **still need** a hair cut, but as soon as Chrome 85 is released, I'll be right here to tell you -- what's new in Chrome!

 [ot-simd]: https://developers.chrome.com/origintrials/#/view_trial/-4708513410415853567
 [cr-blog-sscookie]: https://blog.chromium.org/2020/05/resuming-samesite-cookie-changes-in-july.html